dannystudio/home.tab.bookmark.docker/README.md

 `https://image.thum.io/get/width/256/crop/900/`

 #### BASIC_AUTH
-Basic authentication is off by default, set this variable to true to enable basic authentication.
+Basic authentication is `disabled` by default, set this variable to `always` or `whitelist` to enable basic authentication.

+#### BASIC_AUTH_WHITE_LIST
+When basic authentication set to `whitelist`, this variable can be used to set the white list of the host names that can skip the basic authentication. `localhost:3000` is in the white list by default, multiple host names can be set by use comma as separator.

 #### USER_NAME
-The default username for basic authentication is 'admin', use this variable to set your username for basic authentication.
+The default username for basic authentication is `admin`, use this variable to set your username for basic authentication.

 #### PASSWORD
-The default password for basic authentication is 'admin', use this variable to set your password for basic authentication.
+The default password for basic authentication is `admin`, use this variable to set your password for basic authentication.

 ## Volume Setting